ppy/osu-wiki/wiki/Ranking_Criteria/osu!catch/en.md

 - **Hyperdashes of any kind are disallowed.** This is to ensure a manageable step in difficulty for novice players.
 - **Dashes must have at least a 125 ms gap between their two objects.**
 - **Dashes that are basic-snapped must not be used more than two times between consecutive fruits.**
-- **Dashes that are higher-snapped must always be followed by walkable distances.**
+- **Dashes that are higher-snapped must always be followed by a walk.**
 - **Edge dashes must not be used.** They require extremely precise timing which cannot be expected of less-experienced players.
 - **At least 250 ms must be left between circles/sliders and the start and end of spinners.** This is to ensure readability.
 - **Individual 1/3 and/or 1/4 patterns must not persist for more than one bar (4 and 5 objects respectively).**